jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 you will be presented with
-a button that says **Go to comment**, which will lead you to the comment on the ASM upon clicking it.
+a button that says **Go to comment**, which will lead you to the comment on the ARM upon clicking it.

 ![Consulting](https://res.cloudinary.com/fluid-attacks/image/upload/v1651005443/docs/web/notifications/notif_consulting.png)

 ### Root updates (root moved)

-Our attack surface management
-platform makes it possible to
-correct errors such as having
-created a root in the wrong group.
+Our attacks resistance management platform makes it possible to correct errors such as having created a root in the wrong group.